 Perimeter Institute promotes an inclusive, welcoming culture and a family-friendly workplace.
 The Emmy Noether Fellowships are central to Perimeter Institute's initiatives to support female physicists.
 The Fellowships do provide financial and organizational support to those who are selected each year.

 Emmy Noether Visiting Fellowships provide opportunities to pursue your research in a dynamic, multi-disciplinary environment.
-Fellows are encouraged to collaborate, take part in workshops and conferences, teach or mentor students in the Perimeter Scholars International Masters Program, and enjoy the productive atmosphere and amenities of Perimeter’s award-winning facility in Waterloo, Ontario.
+Fellows are encouraged to collaborate, take part in workshops and conferences, teach or mentor students in the Perimeter Scholars International master's program, and to enjoy the productive atmosphere and amenities of Perimeter's award-winning facility in Waterloo, Ontario.

 Emmy Noether Visiting Fellowships are held for periods of up to one year.
 Early-career faculty-level scientists are especially encouraged to apply.

 We welcome all candidates to apply by January 10, 2017; however, applicants will be considered until all positions are filled.

 Applicants must submit: curriculum vitae, a statement of research interests, and a list of publications.
 Applications must be submitted through Perimeter Institute's online application form.

 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.